Vast Aire

-Theodore Arrington II (born February 5, 1978), better known by his stage name Vast Aire, is an American rapper from New York City.
-He is one half of the New York hip hop duo Cannibal Ox, which consists of him and fellow rapper Vordul Mega.
+Theodore Arrington II (born February 5, 1978), better known by his stage name Vast Aire, is an American rapper.
+He is one half of the New York hip-hop duo Cannibal Ox, which consists of him and fellow rapper Vordul Mega.
 He is also a member of the rap group Atoms Family and Scienceninjateam.
 He was born in Mount Vernon, New York, then lived in Jamaica, Queens, Vast also spent time in Poughkeepsie, NY having graduated from Poughkeepsie High School, before moving to Harlem, and became acquainted with the underground rap scene, performing in many clubs while still a teenager.
-He was once a part of the underground hip hop group The Weathermen and then recorded with Al Babblez and Scienceninjateam records.
+He was once a part of the underground hip-hop group The Weathermen and then recorded with Al Babblez and Scienceninjateam records.

 Career

 Vast Aire's fame increased significantly as part of Cannibal Ox with Vordul Mega.
 Their debut album, The Cold Vein, recorded with producer El-P, was released in 2001 to critical acclaim.
 Since then, Vast Aire has pursued solo interests.
 His first solo album Look Mom...
 No Hands was released in April 2004.
 This was followed by The Best Damn Rap Show, a collaborative effort with DJ Mighty Mi from The High & Mighty in 2005.
 These solo projects did not break Vast Aire from his obligations at Definitive Jux with Cannibal Ox.
 Vast has since gone on to work with members from the Megahertz crew, and was a member of The Weathermen and Scienceninjateam alongside Copywrite, Yak Ballz, Cage, Aesop Rock, the late Camu Tao, and Tame One.

+In 2025, Vast Aire toured Europe with Cannibal Ox on the Aireplane Europe Tour; during the tour, a music video for the song “Good Fuel” was filmed in London.